offensive-security/nethunter-LRT/README.md

 Skip this if your phone has a clean flash done/ or you are using other rom.

-Don't forget to make sure your phone is in Developer mode, and you have accepted the RSA Key Dialog.
+Once your phone is flashed, don't forget to make sure it's in Developer mode, and you have accepted the RSA Key Dialog.

 ###2.3 Custom Recovery (TWRP) + SuperSU (root) + Kali Linux Nethunter